Apple pointing devices: Apple Pro Mouse (M5769)

-Apple Mighty Mouse
+Apple Mighty Mouse (A1152)

 Previously included with all new Macintosh desktop models, it was a major departure from Apple's one-button philosophy integrated in its design since the Lisa.
 This mouse was called the Mighty Mouse but was renamed to just 'Apple Mouse' in 2009 due to legal issues with the name.

 The Mighty Mouse includes a touch-sensitive button design that supports left and right click, as well as a scroll ball that supports 360-degree scroll movement.
 A wireless version (A1197) of the Mighty Mouse was also released, replacing the Wireless Mouse.

 Magic Mouse

-1st generation
+1st generation (A1296)

 Introduced on October 20, 2009 as a replacement to the wireless Mighty Mouse, the Magic Mouse features a multi-touch interface similar to the iPhone, iPod Touch and MacBook trackpads.
 The mouse also includes wireless Bluetooth capabilities and a laser-tracking sensor.
 The Magic Mouse supports two-button click, multi-touch gestures and inertia scrolling in Mac OS X. The Magic Mouse was included with the iMac and the first-generation Mac Pro.

-2nd generation
+2nd generation (A1657)

 On October 13, 2015, Apple released a second-generation Magic Mouse (initially marketed as Magic Mouse 2), replacing the first-generation Magic Mouse.
 It is powered off of a rechargeable Li-ion battery instead of AA batteries.
 The battery is charged via the Lightning port located on the bottom of the mouse.
 As a result, the mouse is unusable while charging, a design choice that was poorly received by critics.
 The Magic Mouse 2 has been included with the iMac, iMac Pro, and Mac Pro, and is also available as a separate purchase.

 Recent versions of macOS and iPadOS include full support for the second-generation Magic Mouse.
 The mouse has been made available in many different colors; it has been available in a white and silver color since 2015, same as the first-generation Magic Mouse.
 A space grey color was introduced in 2017 to match the iMac Pro, a black and silver color in 2019 to match the third-generation Mac Pro, and a variety of pastel colors in 2021 to match the M1 iMac.

-Paddles

-"Apple Hand Controllers II" and "Apple Hand Controllers IIe, IIc" (A2M2001) These paddles were the original Apple-branded game controllers.

-Joysticks

-"Apple Joystick IIe, IIc" (A2M2002) Manufactured by The Keyboard Company.
-Essentially a gaming device around long before the mouse, the joystick could be used for many of the same functions.